AryanChawla01/Virus-Transmission-Simulation/README.md

 ## Project Overview

 This project simulates pedestrians moving eastward and westward on a 2D sidewalk grid.
-Agents avoid opposing team members within a set distance to simulate social distancing, visualized with a Matplotlib animation.
+Agents avoid opposing team members within a set distance to simulate social distancing, displayed as a real-time animation.

 ## Technologies Used